SAML-Toolkits/java-saml/README.md

 ```
 Each attribute name can be used as a key to obtain the value.
 Every attribute is a list of values.
 A single-valued attribute is a listy of a single element.

 Before trying to get an attribute, check that the user is authenticated.
-If the user isn't authenticated, an empty dict will be returned.
+If the user isn't authenticated, an empty Map will be returned.
 For example, if we call to getAttributes before a auth.processResponse, the getAttributes() will return an empty Map.

 ##### Single Logout Service (SLS)
 This code handles the Logout Request and the Logout Responses.